SotongDJ/CelebrationNight/README.md

 # CelebrationNight
 **This project released under GPL-3.0 License.**
-## Scripts for StringTie/Cufflink hybrid protocol.
+## DEG analytic tools for non-model organism.

 - This project include some experiment coding for testing purpose.
 - Use it at your own risk.